Certified Translation

 - German court-sworn translators accepted in Austria too

-- Translation prepared after apostille so apostille stamp and pre-MEA seal are translated alongside
+- Translation prepared after apostille so apostille stamp and government check before MEA seal are translated alongside

 Completed Work Example